Final Statements for Broker-Dealers, Investment Adviser Firms, Agents and Investment Adviser Representatives, and Branches

 If the amount assessed on the Final Statement is greater than the amount assessed on the Preliminary Statement, the additional renewal fees are due by Jan.
 26, 2024.
 This is also the deadline to report discrepancies on Final Statements to FINRA.

 Renewal Fees and Payment Methods

 Final Statements reflect the final status as of Dec.
 31, 2023, of all applicable renewal fees related to BD and IA registrations maintained through the CRD and IARD programs.
 See FINRA’s complete list of Annual Renewal Program Fees and the What Am I Paying?
 Section of the IARD Renewal Program page for all renewal fees related to CRD and IARD.

 If the Final Statement reflects an amount due, firms may pay electronically through E-Bill, send a wire transfer or mail a check.
 The recommended method of payment is E-Bill.
 See the Renewal Program Payment Options page for more information.

 Firms are encouraged to check their Renewal Statements to confirm FINRA has received payment and that their Renewal Statement balance is paid in full.
 Firms can also set automated email notifications to receive confirmation when a payment posts.
 See the E-Bill User Guide for complete instructions.

-Renewal reports are available in CRD/IARD for request, print and/or download.
-These reports include all individual registrations renewed for 2022; however, they do not include registrations that were “pending approval” or “deficient” at year end.
+Renewal reports are available in classic CRD/IARD to request, print and/or download.
+These reports include all individual registrations renewed for 2024; however, they do not include registrations that were “pending approval” or “deficient” at year end.
 Firms should examine their reports carefully to ensure that all registration approvals are correct.
-FINRA also suggests that firms include these reports in firms’ permanent records.
+FINRA also suggests that firms include these reports in their permanent records.
 See the Reports section of the Annual Renewal Program page for a complete list of reports.